Skip to content

 · 8 minute read

-The first part in this series identified many use cases for legal technology in the legal work that constitutes the core of a lawyer’s expertise: research, drafting, evidence management, and more.
-Interest in part 3?
-Check out, A lawyer’s guide to legal tech: Law firm marketing to boost growth.
+The first part in this series identified many use cases for legal technology in the legal work that constitutes the core of a lawyer's expertise: research, drafting, evidence management, and more.
+Part three dives into legal tech for marketing.

 There are other critical tasks related to the functions and operations of a legal organization that can be enhanced by today’s technology, making processes more efficient and legal practice more profitable.
 These include collaboration, document automation, contract review, and due diligence.
 The common denominator in these tasks is that they depend heavily on sound data and process management.